hidratanismo/etecTCC/README.md

 # ETEC - TCC

-My CBT project developed for ETEC Jardim Angela.
+My TCC (CBT) project developed for ETEC Jardim Angela.

 It's about a Japanese menu from a virtual restaurant.